 The Active Voice in Latin functions similarly to the English Active Voice.
 However, as Latin is an inflected language, each person, number, tense, and mood of a Latin verb has a distinctive form/verb ending to make its identification possible.
 For example:

 Notice that in the first sentence, the subject (Caesar) is doing the action (reading).
 In the second sentence, the verb (is) indicates what the subject (Caesar) is (a good king).
 Both of these sentences employ Active Voice verbs.

 Just like in English, Latin Active Voice verbs can be any person, number, tense, or mood for which a form exists.
 Again, not all forms exist.
 For example, there is no future subjunctive mood because the subjective mood already indicates a theoretical situation, something that does not exist or is not happening now, but may one day or may have been or was done in the past.
 Something that has not happened yet may still happen, so there is no future subjunctive Active Voice verbs.
 This may seem confusing but it actually reduces the number of inflections that a Latin student must memorize.
 This is something about which most Latin students feel happy!

 The Active Voice in both English and Latin indicates a subject that either is something or is doing the action in a sentence.
 Most sentences in both languages are in the Active Voice unless the speaker or writer is trying to emphasize another part of a sentence or avoid a strange construction.
 In these cases, the passive voice is used instead.
 Many people believe that the Active Voice presents a stronger voice than the passive and should be used whenever possible, in writing especially.
 However, the passive voice does make it possible to make writing and speaking more sophisticated than the factual-sounding nature of the more prevalent Active Voice.

-Latin Active Voice, Passive Voice, and Deponent Verbs: An English Comparison
+This post is part of the series: Latin Active Voice, Passive Voice, and Deponent Verbs: An English Comparison

 - Latin Active Voice Verbs: An English Comparison